sameervitian/dlock/README.md

   value := map[string]string{
     "key1": "val1",
     // Optional keys
-    // Any number of similar keys can be added
+    // Any number of similar keys can be added with the limit of 512KB. as mentioned here - https://www.consul.io/docs/faq.html#q-what-is-the-per-key-value-size-limitation-for-consul-39-s-key-value-store-
     // key named `lockAcquisitionTime` is automatically added.
 This is the time at which lock is acquired. time is in RFC3339 format
   }
   go d.RetryLockAcquire(value, acquireCh, releaseCh) // It will keep on attempting for the lock.
-The re-attempt interval is configured through `LockRetryInterval` set while dlock initialization. select {
+The re-attempt interval is configured through `LockRetryInterval`, which is set while dlock initialization. select {
   case <-acquireCh:
     log.Println("log acquired")